NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Changing "Evaluation machine" from a TEC-7700K defibrillator to a TEC-5500K defibrillator

 What could be the reason for the sudden change of mind?
 Was it due to copyright pressure?
-Does the inverted waveform only apply to export models since Japan MHLW solely approved the TEC-7700 series version for the domestic market?
+Does the inverted waveform only apply to export models since Japan MHLW solely approved the TEC-7700 series version?

 Why the pain of two missing connector sockets to gain the use of just one flexible socket?